Last updated on February 18th, 2023 at 07:32 am

-I remember actually going here a couple times with my parents when I was really young, and to this day this place still blows my mind.
+Looking for a truly unique and bizarre place to visit in Oregon?
+I remember actually going here a couple of times with my parents when I was really young, and to this day this place still blows my mind.
 Brooms stand on end, water seems to flow uphill here, and people appear to grow and shrink inside its centerpiece.

 For any of you hardcore X-Files fans, you may have already heard about it.
 This bizarre place was actually featured in a 1999 episode of the cult classic TV show.
-With the exception of the Sea Lion Caves, The Oregon Vortex is easily a prime contender for Oregon’s most successful roadside attraction.
+Except for the Sea Lion Caves, The Oregon Vortex is easily a prime contender for Oregon’s most successful roadside attraction.

 History of the Oregon Vortex